Pixels for Pencils: An introduction to creative coding for artists

 Writing code for a computer, can feel a long way from other artistic traditions, yet there is huge scope for artists of all disciplines to embrace technology as a medium, or as a complement to an existing practice.

-In this two day introductory course, creative technologist and digital media artist Dave Webb will teach you some basic coding techniques that will get you started in this faciniating medium.
+In this three-day introductory course Pixels for Pencils, creative technologist and digital media artist Dave Webb will teach you some basic coding techniques that will get you started in this fascinating medium.

 Over the two days you will: